ThornDuke/fb2k-title-format/README.md

 #### `Join Lines`

-This command joins all selected lines of code into a single line, or all unselected lines between blank or commented lines.
+This command joins into a single line all selected lines of code, or all unselected lines between blank or commented lines.

 This is useful when a complex script has been written on multiple lines of text but needs to be copied into a single line of input text in the Foobar2000 interface.